krake747/hangar-747/golang/README.md

 File-based persistence lacks proper concurrency, transactions, and query performance – it's fine for simple cases but falls short for real applications.
-Integrating SQLite is a step up since it's an actual database, providing ACID transactions and efficient queries, much like working with SQL Server in .NET.
+Integrating SQLite is a step up since it's an actual database, providing ACID transactions and efficient queries, much like working with a relational database like PostgreSQL or SQL Server.

-Structured logging with slog parallels Serilog, and testing in Go is straightforward like xUnit.
+Structured logging with slog parallels Serilog, providing structured JSON output for better observability.
+Testing in Go is straightforward like xUnit, with built-in test runners and table-driven tests making it easy to cover edge cases.

-Setting up golangci-lint and GitHub Actions expands my CI/CD knowledge.
+Setting up golangci-lint feels like adding Roslyn analyzers in .NET, enforcing code quality automatically.
+GitHub Actions for CI/CD expands my knowledge beyond Azure Pipelines, showing how to automate builds, tests, and deployments in a cloud-native way.

 Defer patterns for cleanup are new, replacing C#'s using statements.
 There's no dependency injection here, unlike .NET's common DI containers.
 Overall, this project teaches me Go's simplicity and